This is the multi-page printable view of this section. Click here to print.

 To check image security vulnerabilities, follow the steps below.

-1. All Services > Container > Container Registry Click the menu.
+1. Click the All Services > Container > Container Registry menu.
 Navigate to the Service Home page of Container Registry.

-1. Tags On the Tags tab page, click the More button located at the far right of the tag you want to check for security vulnerabilities, then click Vulnerability Check.
+5. On the Tags tab page, click the More button located at the far right of the tag you want to check for security vulnerabilities, then click Vulnerability Check.

-2. When the vulnerability check notification popup opens, click the Confirm button.
+6. When the vulnerability check notification popup opens, click the Confirm button.

 Reference

-1. All Services > Container > Container Registry Click the menu.
+1. Click the All Services > Container > Container Registry menu.
 Navigate to the Service Home page of Container Registry.

-Check inspection results by vulnerability unit
+View inspection results by vulnerability

 ItemDetailed description

-Vulnerability CheckVulnerability Check button
+Vulnerability AssessmentVulnerability check button

 DistributionOS name and version of the image Digest (Tags) under inspection